jjhosuepinoza/jjhosuepinoza/README.md

 - I'm currently learning .Net, Android, TypeScript and React.
 - My goals are to become a Senior Developer
-- Ask me about how to develop sofwtware, webapp and websites for you.
+- Ask me about how to develop software, webapps and websites for you.

 ## Technologies and Tools